Sakitha/NER-for-Unstractured-PDF-Files/README.md

 now x, v ,l is in the considering document.

-next im defining each of the word the pdf by the distances to the found cornerstone words in pdf.
+next im defining each of the word in the pdf as a vector of relative distances to those cornerstone words which are founded in the currant pdf(x , v , l).